5.5 National strategy to increase youth participation

-The civic service scheme (See Chapter 2 Bénévolat and volunteering activities) is a volunteering scheme, the founding principles of which are accessibility, social diversity and general interest.
+The civic service scheme (See Chapter 2 on volunteering) is a volunteering scheme, the founding principles of which are accessibility, social diversity and general interest.
 Its aim is to create a culture of commitment.
-In order to enable every youth wishing to perform a civic service to do so, a target of 145,000 youths in civic service was set for 2020.

 On 14 July 2020, the President of the Republic announced the creation of 100,000 new Civic Service missions, in addition to the 140,000 missions carried out by young people aged 16 to 25 (30 years for young people with disabilities) each year since 2018.